 Primary School of The Year

-This has included the provision of design and marketing expertise, and development of a fun careers event called ‘What’s My Line?’
+This included the provision of design and marketing expertise, and development of a fun careers event called ‘What’s My Line?’

 We also established a mentoring project where our 6th form student mentees themselves mentored students at Benchill Primary School, to help ease the transition from their last year in primary education to the start of high school.